36-hour GF chocolate chip cookies

 Preparing to bake.

-36 hours later (or as long as you could stand it – it’s OK with less time), pull the dough from the refrigerator.
+36 hours later (or as long as you could stand it), pull the dough from the refrigerator.
 Uncover it.
-Preheat the oven to 350 °.
-Line a baking sheet with parchment paper or a non-stick baking mat.
+Preheat the oven to 350°F. Line a baking sheet with parchment paper or a non-stick baking mat.

 Baking the cookies.
-Scoop generous balls of dough from the bowl.
-(You can determine the size for yourself.
-David suggested they be the size of large golf balls.
-Or you can weigh them at 3 1/2 ounces each.
-Mine were the size of the indentation of the palm of my hand, but I could still lightly wrap my fingers around the ball.)
-Place 6 of them onto the baking sheet, not pressing down, just keeping the sphere shape.
+Scoop balls of dough from the bowl.
+You can determine the size for yourself.
+Mine are 1.8 oz each.
+See notes below for other size suggestions.
+Place 12 of them onto the baking sheet, not pressing down, just keeping the sphere shape.
 Poke any errant chocolate pieces into the dough.
-Sprinkle the top of each cookie with the sea salt.
 See notes below for different sizes I’ve tried.

 Eat warm chocolate chip cookies and feel grateful.
 Why not?